 The center fosters the next generations of engineers by supporting their learning which reinforces the development of international leadership skills.
 The center offers a wide range of multi-disciplinary courses that are tailored to the needs of engineering students at both undergraduate and graduate levels.
-These courses empower the engineering students who desire to acquire the knowledge and skills for stepping up to the leadership roles.
+Support for international students and for engineering students who wish to study abroad are the duties of the center as well.
 The center also provides the opportunities for faculty members and post-graduate students to participate in faculty development programs which promote active learning in engineering.